david-fong/capswalk/dev-guide.md

 ### Socket.IO

-- Bind events to functions declared on a prototype to avoid creating unnecessary functions.
+- On the serverside, bind events to functions declared on a prototype (when possible) to avoid creating unnecessary function objects.